howtographql/howtographql/content/backend/graphql-js/7-subscriptions.md

 ---
 title: Subscriptions
-pageTitle: "GraphQL Realtime Subscriptions with JavaScript Tutorial"
+pageTitle: "Realtime GraphQL Subscriptions with Node.JS Tutorial"
-description: "Learn how to implement server-side GraphQL subscriptions with grahpql-js, Node.js, Express & MongoDB to add realtime functionality to an app."
+description: "Learn how to implement GraphQL subscriptions with Node.js, Express & Prisma to add realtime functionality to an app."
-question: Which of the following is true?
+question: Which of the following statements is true?
-answers: ["Real time support should be implemented via regular queries", "It's not currently possible to test subscriptions via GraphiQL", "Subscriptions can be implemented via web sockets", "The only way to implement subscriptions is by using the `subscriptions-transport-ws` package"]
+answers: ["The 'node' field of a subscription is always null for CREATED-mutations", "The 'previousValues' field of a subscription is always null for DELETED-mutations", "The 'previousValues' field of a subscription is always null for UPDATED-mutations", "The 'node' field of a subscription is always null for DELETED-mutations"]
-correctAnswer: 2
+correctAnswer: 3
 ---

 In this section, you'll learn how you can bring realtime functionality into your app by implementing GraphQL subscriptions.
 The goal is to implement two subscriptions to be exposed by your GraphQL server: